 In his volunteer leadership roles with the Lung Association, he has testified before Congress on behalf of advancing lung disease research through funding of the National Institutes of Health and has lectured at American Lung Association meetings throughout the country.
 In addition to smoking cessation, tobacco control, and air quality, his topics of expertise include specific disease states such as COPD, asthma, sleep Apnea and lung cancer.
 The importance of recognizing and trying to eliminate some of the healthcare disparities that often involve these diseases is one of his concerns.

-A recognized pulmonary health expert, Dr. Rizzo has been published in the New England Journal of Medicine, the journals Respiratory Care and CHEST, and many others.
-He is a charter member of the American Association of Inpatient Physicians, and his other professional affiliations include the Society of Critical Medicine, the Delaware Thoracic Society and past Governor of Delaware for the American College of Chest Physicians.
+A recognized pulmonary health expert, Dr. Rizzo has been published in the New England Journal of Medicine, the journals Respiratory Care and CHEST, and others.